postmanlabs/templates/galaxy/api-first/training.md

 * Click the validation warning and choose **Review details**.
 * Postman will suggest changes to make your collection valid. **Make all changes to the request** and **Confirm**.

-Return to the workspace and API.
 We will add more linked collections and other elements to the API as we work through the session.

 ## 3. Add a new endpoint